The general synopsis for UK

 - Sea state

-- Very rough or high.
+- Rough or very rough, becoming very rough or high.

 - Weather